rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventHandler.md

 | appType                 | Corresponding intent is launching on which app                                          | Y           |

 ### Response Format
-* Response can be either "true" or an error response
+* Response can be either "true" or an error response object

 ```json
     true